 Selling your home, a house or condominium, by yourself (For Sale By Owner-FSBO) can save you thousands of dollars, usually about 6% of the sale price in commissions, but it requires work.
 Although an experienced real estate agent can be a good marketer of your property and help you find a buyer, you may be able to market and sell your home without an agent if you have considered the following questions.

 Your goal is to obtain the best sale price that you can get for your home.
 However, you need to understand the market value of your home so you can effectively price it for sale and negotiate a sale price.
 If you are aware of the recent sale prices of other comparable homes in your neighborhood or condominium complex, then you may be on solid ground.
 However, the best method for obtaining an opinion of the current market value for your home is to use a licensed and experienced appraiser who specializes in residential properties.

 If you do, posting a notice on your homeowner or condominium association’s website or in its newsletter can be an effective way of marketing your property for sale.
 Residents may know of someone who is interested purchasing a home where they live, particularly if the location is desirable and there is a relatively low turnover rate of owners.

-- Do you have the time to draft an appealing brochure for interested buyers?
-In addition, if you decide to use a real estate web site to market your property, do you have time to research the web site’s effectiveness for marketing “FSBO” homes?
+Not only are brochure's important for selling your home, you may also want to entertain the idea of online listings.
+If you decide to use a real estate website to market your property, do you have time to research the website’s effectiveness for marketing “FSBO” homes?

-If you are well prepared and have an experienced real estate attorney to help, you should be able to sell your home yourself.
-Consult with Bill Ager at Ager Law Office.
+An experienced real estate attorney can help navigate selling your home yourself, Consult with Bill Ager at Ager Law Office.
 For a reasonable flat fee, Bill will make sure that you do it right.
 Call us at (734) 649-0784 for a consultation.